bekiralti/villas-controller-usage-guide/readme.md

 ```

 > [!WARNING]
-> However, this method crashes.
+> However, leads to a crash in a different part of the code.
 > ```bash
 >     comps = [c for c in self.config.components if c.enabled]
 >                    ^^^^^^^^^^^^^^^^^^^^^^